 All sterilisation packaging systems must undergo multiple testing to demonstrate the material to withstand the sterilisation parameters maintains sterility post processing and also allows for the sterilant to penetrate and achieve the required sterility assurance level (SAL)

 When a medical device’s packaging is not considered a priority early-on, the manufacturer may be faced later-on by a number of problematic and costly challenges.

 Most importantly, it may lead to delays during the Sterilisation Validation stage

 All adjustments to the medical devices’s packaging should be made early-on.
-And in order to increase cost-efficiency and reduce bottlenecks - there are a number of considerations that need to be taken into account.
+And in order to increase cost-efficiency and reduce bottlenecks — there are a number of considerations that need to be taken into account.
 With considerations for the cycle vacuum, packaging must be able to intake and outtake gas, therefore a breathable material must be used.
 Porous materials are required for processing in EO.

 1️⃣ The Packaging’s Physical Quality, Strength & Reliability

 Medistri’s team has gathered more than a decade of experience working with the world’s most innovative healthcare companies and helping them scale globally.

 Working early on with Medistri’s Sterilisation Team during the product development process will help prevent potential costly failures.